MGM Human Rights & Anti-Human Trafficking Position Statement

 We recognize that forced labor and human trafficking is a crime of global proportions.

-The International Labour Organization (ILO), a specialized agency of the United Nations, estimates that almost 21 million people are in forced labor, including 5.5 million children and 4.4 million in forced sexual exploitation.
+The International Labour Organization (ILO), a specialized agency of the United Nations, estimates that almost 40.3 million people are in modern slavery.
 In 2014, the ILO estimated that illegal profits from forced labor worldwide amount to approximately $150 billion per year, making forced labor, slavery or involuntary servitude, unlawful child labor and/or sexual exploitation against men, women or children one of the largest illicit money-making activities in the world.

 MGM supports the elimination of forced labor and human trafficking and its destructive effect upon humanity and our communities across the globe.